Geodego/data_engineering_azure/4-azure-data-pipelines/3-transforming_data_azure_pipelines.md

   will not work.
 In that case you need to uncheck the `Auto Mapping` and map the fields manually.
   - Go to `Data Preview` to see how the data will look like in the destination.
   - Give a name to the data flow and click on `Publish All`

+## Transform and aggregate data using Data Flows

+For this example you need to create the `aggregate` table in Synapse.
+Back to ADF:
+- Create the dataset related to the `aggregate` table
+- Create a new data flow
+  - add the source sql table
+  - Filter:
+    - add a filter activity to filter the wrong sales order.
+For example `sales_order_id`!=xxxx.
+    - click on `refresh` to make sure the data is filtered
+    - click on `save and finish`
+  - New column:
+  - click on `+` and select `Derived Column`
+    - give the column a name
+    - in the expression builder you can create a new column.
+For example `sales_order_id`+1
+    - click on `save and finish`
+  - create a `sink`:
+    - select the synapse table you've created
+    - and map the fields
+    - click on `Data Preview` to see how the data will look like in the destination.
+  - Publish the data flow
+- Create a new pipeline to test the data flow
+  - Drag a data flow activity
+  - select in `settings` the data flow you've created
+  - select the link service
+  - publish the pipeline
+- Trigger the pipeline:
+  - click on `Add Trigger` and select `Trigger Now`
+  - on the `Monitor` tab you can see the status of the pipeline
+- Go to synapse to see the data in the `aggregate` table

+## Create Pipeline Activity

+After creating the data flow, you need to create a pipeline activity to execute the data flow.
+The pipeline activity is a container that defines the workflow of the data flow.
+The pipeline activity can be triggered manually or scheduled to run at a specific time.
+- In th `author` tab, click on the `...` near `Pipelines` and select `+ New Pipeline`
+- drag the data flow activity of interest to the pipeline
+  - Give a name to the activity
+  - in `settings`:
+    - select the data flow you've created
+    - In the `run on azure` section you can select the integration runtime you created or `autoresolveintegrationruntime`
+    - In order to transfer the data to synapse, you need to select a staging folder.
+    - select the link service that you created for the staging container
+    - select the container
+    - click `ok`
+- You can add others activities to the pipeline and show dependencies between them with the arrows
+- Give a name to the pipeline and click on `Publish All`

+## Debug and trigger pipelines

+After a pipeline is created, you will have to trigger it to run it, debug it, or monitor the pipeline activities.
+Executing the pipeline to run the activities is called triggering the pipeline.
+The pipeline can be triggered to execute immediately or at a scheduled time.Debugging helps to run the pipelines activities without publishing the source control repository.You can also set the breakpoints to interactively debug various part of the pipeline.

+Once triggered the pipeline needs to be monitored to make sure there are no failures.
+This will monitor every step of the pipeline and associate data flows with detailed error messages if there are any failures.
+Failed pipelines can be rerun from the pipeline run screen.

+We can set the alerts to raise based on criteria.
+Alerts can be sent as emails, SMS...

+### Exercise Debug and Trigger Pipelines

+- You don't have to publish the pipeline to debug it
+- If you have a debug session active in the debug tab you have 2 options: use that session or integration tun time.
+Here we use the dataflow debug session.
+- Then you can use the integration run time or the debug cluster.
+We use the debug cluster.
+- The debug will start.
+You can click on the glasses to see the individual steps.
+- If everything looks good, you can click on `Publish All` to publish the pipeline.
+- Now you can go ahead and trigger the pipeline by clicking on `Add Trigger` and select `Trigger Now`
+- When the pipeline is running you can monitor the progress in the `Monitor` tab.
+- You can go to synapse to check the transfer has been done successfully.

+## Transforming data on external compute

+While the native functionality inside Mapping Dataflows gives you the ability to transform the data with no-code user interface, it is also possible to transform the data using the external compute environments with code.
+Below are some
+examples:
+- Execute a stored procedure on an external database like Azure SQL DB or Synapse Dedicated Pool
+- Execute Azure Function developed with Python, C#, Java etc.
+- Execute a Notebook on Azure Databricks or Synapse Spark pool